shankarlohar/CPwithCPP/README.md

 - A time complexity is only an estimate of efficiency, because it hides the constant factors.
 - NP-hard problems are an important set of problems, for which no polynomial algorithm is known
+- A useful concept when analyzing sorting algorithms is an inversion: a pair of array elements (array[a],array[b]) such that a < b and array[a] > array[b], i.e., the elements are in the wrong order.
+- Counting sort is a very efficient algorithm but it can only be used when the constant c is small enough, so that the array elements can be used as indices in the bookkeeping array.
+- An important use for binary search is to find the position where the value of a function changes

 ## Author